facebookresearch/AVT/README.md

 The code uses `hydra 1.0` and `submitit` for configuration and launching jobs via SLURM.
 We provide a `launch.py` script that is a wrapper around the training scripts and can run jobs locally or launch distributed jobs.
+The configuration for a specific experiment is defined by a TXT file

 ## Test/challenge submission